dosoudil/maven-repository-builder/README.md

       -l LOGLEVEL
                             Set the level of log output.
 Can be set to debug, info, warning, error, or critical
+      -d ADDITION
+                            Directory containing additional files for the repository.
+                            Content of directory ADDITION will be copied to the repository.

 Example Repository List